Patreon/nion/docs/examples.md

     }
 }
 ```
 An extremely common pattern for managing data is fetching data from an endpoint that we don't know ahead of time, or that's dependent on data provided to the child component.
-The nion decorator, in place of a map of declaratives, can also accept a function that takes in props and returns a map of declaratives.
+The nion decorator, in place of a map of declarations, can also accept a function that takes in props and returns a map of declarations.
 In this way, we can manage data that's dependent on parent data clearly and concisely.

 There are a few things to note about the example above - First, we're passing in a prop `userId` into the nion decorator from the parent component.
-This prop is used by the nion decorator to create the declarative which determines how this component's data will be managed.
+This prop is used by the nion decorator to create the declaration which determines how this component's data will be managed.
 In order to manage this data correctly, we have to create both an `endpoint` corresponding to the passed in `userId`, as well as a new `dataKey` specific to the current user being managed.
-In the first example, the `dataKey` corresponds to the key of the provided declarative, but this can be overridden by creating a custom `dataKey` property when building the declarative.
+In the first example, the `dataKey` corresponds to the key of the provided declaration, but this can be overridden by creating a custom `dataKey` property when building the declaration.
 Remember, the `dataKey` is the key on the redux state tree where the data and corresponding request will be managed, so it needs to be unique to the user data being managed.
 We'll use the convention `<type>:<id>` moving forward, but this can be any unique identifier for the given resource.

-Conveniently, the nion decorator passes in the `dataProp` under the key of the declarative, so the component will access all data under the key `user`, even though the underlying data is attached to the redux state tree as `user:<userId>`.
+Conveniently, the nion decorator passes in the `dataProp` under the key of the declaration, so the component will access all data under the key `user`, even though the underlying data is attached to the redux state tree as `user:<userId>`.

 ## Include / Fields
 ```javascript